 A phobia is the irrational fear or hatred of something.
-Phobias tend to involve such an intense fear that they lead the individual to avoid certain things.
+Phobias tend to involve such an intense fear that they lead the individual to avoid certain situations in which they may encounter the things they fear.
 It even has the potential to heavily impact a person’s overall quality of life, especially if the person begins avoiding certain activities or events they might enjoy because of their phobia.
-Coulrophobia is specifically the overwhelming fear of clowns.
+Coulrophobia specifically refers to the condition of having an overwhelming fear of clowns.
 It might include seeing a picture, encountering a clown in person, or even thinking of one.

-The fear of clowns can come from an unpleasant experience, the experience of an evil clown personified in a horror movie, the fear being modeled at a young age, or even the uncertainty from childhood that grew into something more substantial.
+It’s been reported that 7.8% of Americans fear clowns.
+This fear can come from an unpleasant experience, the memory of an evil clown personified in a horror movie, the fear being modeled at a young age, or even the uncertainty from childhood that grew into something more substantial.
 While coulrophobia might not be something a person experiences daily, it can feel almost traumatizing for some people.
 The intensity of coulrophobia can range from simple discomfort to almost paralyzing fear.

 It is not necessarily unusual for people to experience a fear or even uncertainty of clowns.
 What about clowns scares people or makes them feel uncomfortable?

 Clowns Are Untrustworthy

 The clown is a caricature dates even as far back as the Greek and Roman theater.
 The role was known as “the fool” in the theater and evolved over time into the slapstick comedy that clowns can be known for in today’s world.
 Some of a clown’s shtick comes from their goofy and silly persona.
 They also have a prankster or trickster side to them.